-Athletes foot is a fungal infection of the skin that can occur on any part of the foot including in between the toes.
-This short video below on athletes foot shows some of the typical features of the infection.
+Athlete’s foot is a fungal infection of the skin that can occur on any part of the foot including in between the toes.
+This short video below on athlete’s foot shows some of the typical features of the infection.
+As a foot and ankle specialist in Singapore, we advise seeking medical help immediately when you notice signs of the infection.

-Surprisingly. athletes foot does not always cause itchiness, although itchiness is one of the symptoms.
+Surprisingly, athlete’s foot does not always cause itchiness, although itchiness is one of the symptoms.
 It may just look like dry skin around the heel, arch or toes of the foot that does not improve with moisturisers.
-If it occurs between the toes, it is usually between toe number 4 and 5 and may look soggy, white or red and have peeling skin that causes an irritation.
-The signs and symptoms almost always become worse when one wears closed shoes for the entire day.
+If it occurs between the toes, it is usually between toe number 4 and 5 and may look soggy, white or red and have peeling skin that causes irritation to the foot and sometimes, pain.
+Our specialists in Singapore have noticed that the signs and symptoms almost always become worse when one wears closed shoes for the entire day.
 This is one of the reasons why it is also common in individuals who work long office hours.

 Keeping the skin on your feet free from infections can be a tough task.
-Follow these simple steps to avoid fungal infections on your feet.
+Our foot specialists in Singapore recommend the following steps to avoid fungal infections on your feet:

 1. Always wear flip-flop sandals inside gym showers, changing rooms, around swimming pools, nail salons and reflexology places.